HairySpoon/htlfc/docs/README.md

 The user may examine the unpacked content between passes.
 Use either `--pause` option from the command line, or select "Unpack and  Open Browser" from the graphical interface.

 ### Known Limitations
-Nested iframes can only be in-lined two levels deep.
-The first level is enclosed in double quotes ( " ) within this, the second level is enclosed in single quotes ( ' ).
+Nested iframes may only be in-lined two levels deep.
+When the output is written, the first level will be enclosed in double quotes ( " ) within this, the second level will be enclosed in single quotes ( ' ).
 Should a file contain a third level, an error will be reported without generating any output.
 This does not apply when using the browser to examine the first pass.

 Sometimes having been unpacked, a file will not render properly, however after conversion, the resulting `.html` is correct.
 It is likely that the web page ran a script which created a run time environment - this environment is missing from the unpacked material resulting in errors.
 Upon conversion, all available resources are in-lined regardless of missing environment variables.
 The GUI option may be used to examine the unpacked and converted versions one at a time.

+When presented with a filename ending in `.html` an attempt is made to locate a directory named `filename_word` on assumption that `_word` may be *_files*, however, refer to the non-English use case above.
+Should the working directory contain a sub-directory in the form `filename_other`, it is possible that `htlfc` will wrongly identify that directory during conversion and fail.

 ## Usage
 These instructions invoke HTLFC simply as `htlfc`.
 Depending on the user's environment, it may be necessary to include the full path to the executable.